slowdive-x64/mrpond-BlockTheSpotify/README.md

 1. Browse to Spotify installation folder `%APPDATA%/Spotify`
 2. Simply delete chrome_elf.dll from your Spotify installation
 3. Rename your backup dll to chrome_elf.dll

+#### Known Issues and Caveats:
+* Ads Blocking may not work if you had proxy use in network, I'm still working on this
+* Built-in AdGuard DNS lookup, paranoid people may see additional DNS traffic UDP(53) going out to Adguard DNS Server.
+BTS are not bypass your DNS!
+Here how it work
+1. Look up from your DNS
+2. Check with blacklist
+3. Look up with AdGuard DNS for additional blocking this is only spotify process not system wide **if you can't reach AdGuard DNS for some reason, things still working as expected.